merlynjocol/AgeGuess-Data-Analysis--Gender-Ethnic-analysis-in-age-guessing/README.md

 **Code and Data**

-* notebook.ipynb: Python code with libraries pandas, datetime, numpy, functools
+* `notebook.ipynb.md` : Python code with libraries pandas, datetime, numpy, functools
 * Build reports: ProfileReport, pandas_profiling
 * Graphs libraries:  matplotlib, pyplot, seaborn
 * Maps libraries: geopy, folium

 **Datasets**
-* ag_guess.csv Dataset with 220.231 Age guess
+* `ag_guess.csv` Dataset with 220.231 Age guess
-* ag_gamers.csv Dataset of 4651 photos have been uploaded by citizens and used by gamers
+* `ag_gamers.csv` Dataset of 4651 photos have been uploaded by citizens and used by gamers
-* ag_photos.csv Dataset of 4437 citizens who have engaged with the project since 2012
+* `ag_photos.csv` Dataset of 4437 citizens who have engaged with the project since 2012
-* custom.geo.json: Dataset with geovariables of the countries and map world. https://geojson-maps.ash.ms/
+* `custom.geo.json`: Dataset with geovariables of the countries and map world. https://geojson-maps.ash.ms/
 * Access to the Public AgueGuess Dataset: https://www.ageguess.org/download

 **Variables information**

-**ag_guess.csv**
+`ag_guess.csv`
 * *(uid)* individual identifier of the user
 * *(g)* number of correct guesses the user made
 * *(ng)* number of other guesses